bazzofx/ask/README.md

 # A.S.K. – AI Script Kiddie (DeepSeek + Powershell)

 This project is a simple command-line application that queries the DeepSeek API to find the best PowerShell or Azure CLI cmdlet for a specific task.
+ It interacts with the DeepSeek service to provide the best answer straight into your terminal, so you don't need to keep going back and forth within your browser.
+ This is a quick project for the sole purpose of practicing compiling Go projects and also experimenting with the DeepSeek API.
-It interacts with the DeepSeek service to provide precise, verified, and high-quality cmdlets based on a user's query.
-The application is ideal for DevOps professionals, PowerShell users, and anyone working with Windows OS and related technologies.
+ The application is ideal for DevOps professionals,users that are learning Powershell, and anyone working with Windows OS and related technologies.

 ## Table of Contents
 - Overview